 The lowest species mean-specific acute $L(E)C{50}$ and chronic NOEC was selected as final hazard classification entry at the three pH levels.
-The endpoints are expressed as dissolved copper.
+All the endpoints issued from the EU-RAR are expressed as dissolved copper.

 5.4.1 Fish